Paku Alam VIII: Biography

 After the death of Hamengkubuwono IX on 1988, Paku Alam VIII replaced him as the Governor of Yogyakarta until his death on 1998.
 On 20 May 1998 in response to the May 1998 Indonesia riots, Paku Alam VIII together with Hamengkubuwono X issued a joint declaration supporting a peaceful Reformasi for Indonesia.
 Months later, Paku Alam VIII died in office.
-By the time of his death, Paku Alam VIII was the longest serving vice governor in Indonesia (1945-1998) and the longest reigning Prince of Pakualaman (1937-1998).
+By the time of his death, Paku Alam VIII was the longest serving vice governor in Indonesia (1945-1998), longest serving acting governor (1988-1998) and the longest reigning Prince of Pakualaman (1937-1998).